LIGHT SHOE VS HEAVY SHOE

 Heavy Shoe is a powerful, percussive style of Irish dance made up of intricate rhythm and explosive, athletic movements.
 Often compared to tap dance, it makes sound with the shoe's tip and heel and has much of the same technique.
 A dancer learns 4 dances in their heavy shoe: Treble Reel, Hornpipe, Heavy Jig, and a Traditional Set.
 Each dance has its own tempo and rhythm and a different set of moves and patterns.
 Heavy shoe builds speed, power, precision, and control which explains why Michael Flatley, the most famous Irish dancer of all time, holds the Guinness World Record for taps at 35 taps per second!

-It is up to you!
-Our program is designed so that a dancer can start out learning light shoe, heavy shoe, or both at once, and whatever they decide, our curriculum provides dancers with an equally beneficial start to Irish dancing.
+Irish dance is double the fun because of the two kinds of dance shoes!
+Our program is designed so that dancers can start out learning light shoe and heavy shoe elements.
+Our curriculum provides dancers with an equally beneficial start to Irish dancing no matter their age.
 If your dancer has time in their weekly schedule, consider taking class twice per week!
-Attending twice a week provides more chances to learn and improve, aka even more fun!
+Attending twice a week provides more chances to learn and improve, and to have even more fun!

 Does my dancer need special Irish shoes?